Busting the myths around code-less SharePoint solutions

 PowerApps and Flow are powerful solutions that can be used for basic functions with no code.
 However, they can be enhanced and taken to the next level when expanded with a bit of code.

 As standalone tools, PowerApps and Flow in particular are fantastic tools that will completely change the way we work.
-Plus, they’ll only get more powerful thanks to Microsoft’s ongoing investment in SharePoint and its supporting business applications – evidenced in the SharePoint Business Applications Program – of which TSG is the only charter member in the UK (and one of only 11 businesses worldwide to be included).
+Plus, they’ll only get more powerful thanks to Microsoft’s ongoing investment in SharePoint and its supporting business applications – evidenced in the SharePoint Business Applications Partner Program – of which TSG is the only charter member in the UK (and one of only 11 businesses worldwide to be included).

 However, a number of projects – about a third, in my experience – will require some coding in the solution.
 Does this mean we should ditch PowerApps and Flow totally when such scenarios pop up?
 Absolutely not!
 We should augment the tool sets with a bit of code to achieve the requirement, rather than simply replace them with an alternative fully coded solution.